tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/default_settings.rst

 Directly from Spice (any body available through Spice kernels).
 For body ``Foo``, Tudat uses the frame ``IAU_Foo`` defined in Spice as the body-fixed frame.
 These rotation models are implementations of results published by the IAU Working Group on Cartographic Coordinates and Rotational Elements.

+In some cases, the extraction of the rotational sstate of bodies from Spice kernels can be a computational bottleneck.
+Tudat has an :ref:`alternative set of default options <valid_time_range>`, which make this process signicantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.

 Shape model
 --------------